Senior Thesis

 • Submit a Senior Thesis and Departmental Honors Registration Form (no later than the last day to apply for fall or spring graduation).

-to Ruth Goodin at ruthgoodin@miami.edu with a copy to Whitney Nolton at wnolton@rsmas.miami.eduno later than the last day to apply for fall or spring graduation.
+During your final semester, complete the Senior Thesis and Departmental Honors Registration Form in the Senior Thesis and Departmental Honors Qualtrics no later than the last day to apply for fall or spring graduation.
 At least one committee member must be a Rosenstiel School Ph.D. faculty member who the student will be assigned to in CaneLink for ATM, GSC, MBE, or MSC 412.
-A hand written form will not be accepted (it must be typed).
 Please see academic calendar for dates here.

 Present a poster or give an oral presentation of research at a public forum such as the Rosenstiel Undergraduate Research Forum (see Event Calendar for date).

-An email sent to ruthgoodin@miami.edu with a Cc: to your Thesis Committee Chair stating that you have completed your research presentation requirement.
+The following are due by the last day of classes at noon (see Academic Calendar for date).
+An email sent to kmr251@miami.edu with a Cc: to your Thesis Committee Chair stating that you have completed your research presentation requirement.
 The email must also include the date, location, and abstract title.
 Also attach any flyer or announcement with your name.

 Guidelines for Writing the Senior Thesis